itsmng/wiki-backup/docs/accessibility.md

 * UI Font : change the ITSM-NG font.
 Below is the list of available fonts :
     * Open Dyslexic Regular
     * Open Dyslexic Alta
-    * Tiresias Infofont
+    * Tiresias Info font

 `Note : Open-Dyslexic is an open sourced font created to increase readability for readers with dyslexia.`

-Go to the following link for more informations https://opendyslexic.org/
+Go to the following link for more informations [https://opendyslexic.org/](https://opendyslexic.org/)

 ## Supported browsers

-* FireFox
+* Firefox
 * Brave
 * Chrome
 * Edge